-Food Insecurity in America Is Cutting Childhoods Short.
-Here’s Where It’s Affecting Kids the Most
+Food Insecurity in America Is Cutting Childhoods Short

 Across America, boys and girls are experiencing childhood differently.
 Some are getting the love, care and protection they need to develop to their full potential.
 But far too many others are not.
 And the disparities are shocking.

-Hunger, something that more than 1 in 6 children in America struggle with, is robbing too many children of the childhood they deserve.
+Today, 1 in 6 children in America struggles with hunger.
+Hunger is robbing too many children of the childhood they deserve.
 Among the nation’s poorest counties, alarmingly large numbers of children miss meals and go to bed hungry on a regular basis.

-And while we know this is unacceptable, food insecurity rates for children across America remain high.
-17% of all children live in households that lack access to adequate food sometime during the year - households that don't have enough nutritious food for every family member.
+And while we know this is unacceptable, rates of child food insecurity in America remain high.
+17% of all children are living in food-insecure households that lack access to nutrition sometime during the year - households that don't have enough nutritious food for every family member.

 Save the Children has examined data from more than 2,600 counties and county-equivalents in all 50 states to create a first-ever ranking of counties where children are most and least prioritized and protected from the factors that end childhood, including food insecurity.